-$4^{th}, 5^{th}, or \, 6^{th} \, Semester \, (\text{dependent on project})$
+4^{th,} 5th, or 6th Semester (dependent on project)

-File Petition to Graduate form before your anticipated final semester.
-Watch for HPU email with instructions and due date.
+File Petition to Graduate form by the published deadline.
+Watch for HPU email with instructions and due date (usually September for Spring or Summer graduations, and February for Winter or Fall graduations.)